My Bloody Valentine Timeline

 After several false starts in 2004 and 2008, CD remasters are finally released of their whole Creation catalog after several run ins with different regimes at Sony (who bought out the rest of Creation Records in 1999).

-My Bloody Valentine signs with Domino Record Company (one of the larger independent record companies) who re-release the remastered CD’s from 2012, m b v from 2013 and the remastered vinyl albums from 2018, which are all also still available on the band’s website.
+My Bloody Valentine signs with Domino Record Company (one of the larger independent record companies) to serve as their distributor who re-release the remastered CD’s from 2012, m b v from 2013 and the remastered vinyl albums from 2018, which are all also still available on the band’s website.
 Their Creation recordings and m b v are also made available to streaming services for the first time.

 Shields gives several interviews in 2021, one of which on Double J indicates he is now planning an album, two or three EPs, and a double album.
 Additionally, we find out that while he has studios in both London and outside Dublin, where he resides with his wife Anna Davolio, a Danish model.